Tim McCarver, big league catcher and broadcaster, dies at 81

 “Behind every successful pitcher, there has to be a very smart catcher, and Tim McCarver is that man,” Carlton said during his Hall of Fame induction speech in 1994.
 “Timmy forced me pitch inside.
 Early in my career I was reluctant to pitch inside.
 Timmy had a way to remedy this.
 He used to set up behind the hitter.
 There was just the umpire there; I couldn’t see him (McCarver), so I was forced to pitch inside.”

-During a 21-year career, when he also played briefly for the Montreal Expos and Boston Red Sox, McCarver batted .271 overall and only twice struck out more than 40 times in a single season.
-In the postseason, he averaged .273 and had his best outing in the 1964 series, when the Cards defeated the New York Yankees in seven games.
-McCarver finished 11-for-23, with five walks, and his 3-run homer at Yankee Stadium in the 10th inning of Game 5 gave his team a 5-2 victory.
+During a 21-year career, when he also played briefly for the Montreal Expos and Boston Red Sox, McCarver batted .271 and only twice struck out more than 40 times in a season.
+In the postseason, he averaged .273 and had his best outing in the 1964 World Series, when the Cardinals defeated the New York Yankees in seven games.
+McCarver finished 11 for 23, with five walks, and his 3-run homer at Yankee Stadium in the 10th inning of Game 5 gave his team a 5-2 victory.

-Younger baseball fans first knew him from his work in the broadcast booth, whether local games for the New York Mets and New York Yankees, as Jack Buck’s partner on CBS or with son Joe Buck for Fox from 1996-2013.
+Younger baseball fans first knew him from his work in the broadcast booth, whether local games for the New York Mets, Yankees, Philadelphia and San Francisco, as Jack Buck’s partner on CBS (1990-91) or with son Joe Buck for Fox from 1996-2013.
 McCarver won six Emmys and became enough of a brand name to be a punchline on “Family Guy”; write a handful of books, make cameos in “Naked Gun,” “Love Hurts” and other movies and even record an album, “Tim McCarver Sings Songs from the Great American Songbook.”

+“To a generation of fans, Tim will forever be remembered as the champion whose game-winning home run during the 1964 World Series echoes throughout time,” Fox Sports CEO and executive producer Eric Shanks said.
+“To another, his voice will forever be the soundtrack to some of the most memorable moments in the game’s history.
+To us, he will forever be in our hearts.”

 Knowledge was his trademark.
 In his spare time, he visited art museums, read books and could recite poetry from memory.
 At work, he was like a one-man scouting team, versed in the most granular details, and spent hours preparing before each game.
 At times, he seemed to have psychic powers.
-In Game 7 of the 2001 World Series, the score was tied at 2 between the Yankees and the Arizona Diamondbacks and the Yankees drew in their infield with the bases loaded and one out in the bottom of the 9th.
-Relief ace Mariano Rivera was facing Arizona’s Luis Rodriquez.
+In Game 7 of the 2001 World Series, the score was tied at 2 between the Yankees and Arizona, and New York drew in its infield with the bases loaded and one out in the bottom of the ninth.
+Mariano Rivera was facing Luis Gonzalez.

 Moments later, Gonzalez’s bloop to short center field drove in the winning run.